cleancoders/c3kit-apron/SCHEMA.md

 We added new validations using the `:validate` entry in the spec that maps to a **validate function**.  `:validate` can also map to a list of **validate function**s that will be performed in order.
 Each **validate function** must take the value as a parameter and return a truthy value if the input is valid, and falsy otherwise.

-This example demonstrates that there are two validations being performed on both `:x` and `:y`; the `even?`/`odd?` validations specified by the `:validate` entry in the spec, and that the automatic **type-validation**.
+This example demonstrates that there are two validations being performed on both `:x` and `:y`; the `even?`/`odd?` validations specified by the `:validate` entry in the spec, and the automatic **type-validation**.
 The **type-validation** is the first step in the `validate` operation, whereas **type-coercion** is that last step of the `coerce` operation.
-The is demonstrated in the example below.
+This demonstrated in the example below.

-Also, what if we wanted different error messages for each validation?
+Also, let's make sure we get a descriptive error messages for each validation?

 ```clojure
 (def point {:kind {:type :keyword}